VVelox/HV-Monitor/README.md

 - alloc :: Number of bytes allocated to a disk.
 - in_use :: Number of bytes in use by the disk.
+- on_disk :: Number of bytes in use on the disk.
+For qcow, this will be larger than in_use as the file includes snapshots
 - rbtyes :: Total bytes read.
-- rtime :: Total time in ns spent on reads.
+- rtime :: Total time in ms spent on reads.
 - rreqs :: Total read requests.
 - wbytes :: Total bytes written.
 - wreqs :: Total write requests.
-- ftime :: Total time in ns spent on flushes.
+- ftime :: Total time in ms spent on flushes.
 - freqs :: Total flush requests.